10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 • "Home" is the convention for the name of the overall homepage.

-• "About" contains content describing the history, financial performance, goals, mission statement etc. of the organization.
-E.g. "About Sony".
+• “About” contains content describing the history, financial performance, goals, and mission statement etc. of the organization.
+E.g. “About Sony”.

 Cold Storage Supermarket Online